-There aren’t many destinations I returned to race more than once.
+There aren’t many destinations I returned to race more than once, back-to-back.
 It must’ve made a great impression beyond simply “yeah, I like it”.
-Dalat is a classic example.
-If the French made it the holiday spot back then due to its cooler climate, pine-scented and highland mountain air, Dalat surely more than wonderful to me – an ultra runner who whinges daily on humid climate she has to train with.
+Dalat Ultra Trail is a classic example.
+If the French made Dalat the holiday spot back then due to its cooler climate, pine-scented and highland mountain air, it surely more than wonderful to me – an ultra runner who whinges daily on humid climate she has to train with.

 Strolling my way down to the lakeside where the race expo was held through legendary Dalat Palace’s tiered garden, it felt wonderful being back.
 The race expo though wasn’t as vibrant as last year, I thought.

 Looking for dinner, we walked to the nearby night market and checked out few restaurants.
 Didn’t found any suitable place that serves carb-worthy food.
 Instead, I bought some local avocados (they were creamy) and made peace with pasta at the hotel.Then, went to sleep early as we got to catch the 3am bus that will take runners to start line.

 2019 Dalat Ultra saw few elites from Asia Trail Master championship such as John Ellis and Kim Matthews.
 The 70km course was a reverse to 2018 course i.e. begin with hills and end with relatively flat.
 We waited for some time in the dark and cold morning before the race kick off at 4am.
 Ran in dark for few hours before I witnessed the most beautiful sunrise illuminating the magical pine forest.
 Serene and calm, this lifted my spirit.